mirunapopescu99/DSCI-Churn-Prediction/README.md

 ```

 **Dataset Download:**
 Please download the dataset from https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci/data.
 Save it as `online_retail_II.csv` in your project folder before running the scripts.
+The dataset used in this project is hosted externally due to its size.

 ## Usage